Skip to content

 Actions for all traditional orchards

-Manage, expand and create traditional orchards including through pruning, planting old heritage varieties of fruit trees and managing a mosaic of habitats (wildlife-rich grasslands, hedges, ponds and veteran trees) to maximise their wildlife value.
+Manage, expand and create traditional orchards including through pruning, planting heritage varieties of fruit trees and managing a mosaic of habitats (wildlife-rich grasslands, hedges, ponds and veteran trees) to maximise their wildlife value.
 See habitat pages for details (links in Other relevant actions below).

 Survey, research and awareness